Privacy and data protection FAQs

 We hope that we will be able to resolve any complaints that there may be about the study.

 Study members have the right to complain to the ICO – the independent regulator which upholds information rights in the UK.
-Further information about making complaints to the ICO is available at: https://ico.org.uk/make-a-complaint/your-personal-information-concerns/.
+Further information about making complaints to the ICO is available on the ICO website.

 Version control